HL7Sweden/basprofiler-r4/input/pagecontent/StructureDefinition-SEBaseAddressPersonExtension-intro.md

 ### How to express differend kinds of addresses
 The different kinds of adresses that are used in the swedish context can be expressed with a combination of Address.use, Address.type and this extension.
-There are five kinds of addresses that should be expressend according to the table below.
+There are five kinds of addresses that should be expressed according to the table below.

 <br />